 JULY: Two programs were held in July.
 Together with the Ausbon-Sargent Land Preservation Trust, a dragonfly walk and talk – complete with butterfly nets– was led by Andy Deegan (Ausbon Sargent) and Carrie Deegan (Society for the Protection of NH Forests).
 In the second July event, Dave Anderson (Society for the Protection of NH Forests) led a forestry and wildlife walk at Bluewater Farm in Andover.

-AUGUST: wetlands talk was held at the Blackwater Junction restaurant in Andover, followed by a field walk at Bog Pond with Emma Carcagno (UNH Cooperative Extension) – you can hear Emma in NHPR’s Audio Postcard.
+AUGUST: A wetlands talk was held at the Blackwater Junction restaurant in Andover, followed by a field walk at Bog Pond with Emma Carcagno (UNH Cooperative Extension) – you can hear Emma in NHPR’s Audio Postcard.
 In a second August event, stories about photographing moose and other wildlife were shared by Rick “Moose Man” Libbey at the Proctor Chapel in Andover.

 NOVEMBER: Andover hosted a “Wildlife Habitat Enhancement Walk for Landowners” at Tucker Mountain Tree Farm in East Andover.
 The event was led by Tim Fleury (Extension Forester, Merrimack County) and Dave Pilla (Proctor Academy Forester) and co-sponsored by UNH Cooperative Extension and NH Timberland Owners Association.